Niphemi00/100-days-of-python-and-go/Readme.md

-## Python 100-Day Challenge
+## Python and Go-lang 100-Day Challenge

-Welcome to my Python 100-Day Challenge repository!
+Welcome to my Python and Go-lang 100-Day 100-Day Challenge repository!
 This journey is all about developing consistent programming habits, building projects, and deepening my understanding of Python.
 Each day, I'll tackle a new challenge to improve my skills and document my progress.

 ## Objectives